-It is a legal requirement that most recreational vessels in NSW carry an appropriate size and type of lifejacket for each person on board.
+It is a legal requirement for most recreational vessels in New South Wales to carry an appropriate size and type of life jacket for each person on board.
 They must be stored or placed to allow quick and easy access.
 Lifejackets must be either visible to passengers, or their location clearly marked by an unobstructed and clearly visible sign saying LIFEJACKETS.

 There are four main types of lifejackets: